Millsaps College keeping coronavirus cases low on campus during fall semester

 “Our faculty did a dual classroom,” Marketing Vice President Annie Mitchell explained.
 “They planned for both online instruction and in classroom instruction.”

-Millsaps said so far it has not dropped the ball, it’s kept cases to a bare minimum.
+So far, Millsaps leaders said they have not dropped the ball, and the college kept its coronavirus cases to a bare minimum.

 “We have not had any active cases since we came back of faculty or staff,” Mitchell explained.
 “Cumulatively since we came back to campus this fall we’ve had about 41 cases.”